 SQL Session State

-SQL Session State is the caching solution that comes out the box with any .NET website.
-To enable your Umbraco website to work in a load balanced environment, in your web.config you need to tell your application to use SQL based session store.
-I won’t get into a step-by-step guide here, but you need to install some SQL files and add this snippet in your web.config
+SQL Session State is the caching solution that comes out of the box with any .NET website.
+To enable your Umbraco website to work in a load-balanced environment, in your web.config you need to tell your application to use SQL based session store.
+I won't get into a step-by-step guide here, but you need to install some SQL files and add this snippet in your web.config

 Applying this snippet and installing the correct tables to your Umbraco database will fix your issue, however, by moving all the cache from the servers in-memory store and onto a different server, your performance will suffer.
 This is why people who care about performance turn to alternative solutions.
 Querying a NoSQL table is quicker than SQL as NoSQL uses an in-memory approach.
 Also, in the SQL approach as more and more site visitors access/update their session data, the slower your site will perform.